quasarframework/quasar-framework.org/source/guide/cordova-publishing-to-store.md

 title: Publishing to Store
 ---

-So you've finished working on your Mobile App.
+So, you've finished working on your Mobile App.
 Now it's time to deploy it.
 Let's learn how.

 ## Android Publishing
 To generate a release build for Android, we can use the following Quasar CLI command: